-Participants may now go check their targets.
+Participants may now check their targets.

-"Explain "Cease Fire" and empower spectators to help watch

-- The safety of the range is the responsibility of all Participants.
-If anyone sees anything potentially unsafe on the range, encourage them to shout "Cease fire!" - Practice shouting "Cease fire!"
+- " Explain "Cease Fire" and empower spectators to help watch - The safety of the range is the responsibility of all Participants.
+If anyone sees anything potentially unsafe, encourage them to shout "Cease fire!" - Practice shouting "Cease fire!"